Top Terraform Interview Questions and Answers 2023 :

 }

-• Using this configuration, multiple team members can collaborate on the same infrastructure while storing the state securely in S3.
+parameter defines the path within the bucket to store the state file. - Using this configuration, multiple team members can collaborate on the same infrastructure while storing the state securely in S3.

 These scenarios demonstrate practical uses of Terraform in infrastructure provisioning and management, highlighting key features and best practices.
 During interviews, be prepared to explain each step in your Terraform configurations and the reasoning behind your choices.